monties/Getting-and-Cleaning-Data-Project/CodeBook.md

 There are 81 variables in total in the data set, below are the desctiptions for the variables:

 1. Subject : an integer identifies each subject
-2. activity: a factor variable records the subject's activity within 6 levels - "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING" 3-81.: average number by each subject and each activity of the mean or standard deviation (std) of the signal resords:
+2. activity: a factor variable records the subject's activity within 6 levels - "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", and "LAYING"
+3. to 81.: average number by each subject and each activity of the mean or standard deviation (std) of the signal resords:

   For example, variable "tBodyAcc-mean()-X" is the average of the mean values of one subject's time-domain acceleration signal records into body in X direction for one kind of activity.